Krnvrrr/Krnvrrr/README.md

 ### Hi there 👋
 Myself karanveer singh.
-I am a 3rd year undergraduate BTech student at Indian Institute of technology, Roorkee. my area of interest is Full stack Web development and Data-Structure and Algorithm and currently, I am learning data science. 🦖
+I am a 3rd year undergraduate BTech student in Chemical engineering at Indian Institute of technology, Roorkee. my area of interest is Full stack Web development and Data-Structure and Algorithm and currently, I am learning data science. 🦖

 <!--